 As of 2017, the difference in hourly wages between high- and low-wage workers in Washington has reached $33/hour (top 10 percent vs. bottom 50 percent) and $42/hour (top 10 percent vs. lowest 10 percent) – far outpacing the U.S. as a whole.

 Hourly earnings are the most important source of total income for many households.
 But Social Security, pensions, investment income, and other sources also contribute.
 Investment income in particular contributes substantially to inequality growth.
-The most recent data available indicates that as of 2015, Washington’s top 1 percent (income above $451,395) brought in 24 times the income of the bottom 99 percent.
+As of 2015, it takes a yearly income of $451,395 to be in the top 1% in Washington.
+The average income of the state’s top 1 percent ($1,383,223) was 24 times that of the bottom 99 percent ($57,100).

 It hasn’t always been this way.
 Even during the so-called Roaring Twenties (late 1920’s) – during which the share of America’s wealth controlled by the richest of the rich increased rapidly – the top 1 percent brought in just 12 times the income of the bottom 99 percent.
 Post-WWII (from 1945 to 1973), Washington’s top 1 percent captured only 8.4 percent of overall income growth, such that as of 1973, incomes for the richest 1 percent of households were 9 times that of the other 99 percent.
 Since then, however, the top 1 percent has captured 43 percent of income growth, leaving far less for people further down the income ladder.